phibr0/obsidian-charts/README.md

 ![Linechart](https://raw.githubusercontent.com/phibr0/obsidian-charts/master/images/lineChart.png)
 ### Advanced Modificators

-You can omit Data by typing for example 'null'.
+- You can omit Data by typing for example 'null'.
 This will create a Gap inside the Chart (Anything that is not a Number should work).
+- To cut some Area under the Chart you can add the Modifier `low: n`, while n represents the y value (works with both Line and Bar Chart)

 ```yaml
     ```chart